 What Are Social-Emotional Skills?

-Social-emotional skills help us manage emotions, build healthy relationships, and show empathy and understanding.
+Social-emotional skills are essential for connecting with others!
+They help us manage our emotions, build healthy relationships, and feel empathy.

 Kids with healthy social-emotional skills are more likely succeed in school, work, and life.
 Social-emotional skills help kids:

 - Learn social norms

 - Make appropriate decisions

 - Learn strengths and weaknesses

 - Gain awareness of what others are feeling